jmrapp1/MERN-Boilerplate/README.md

-# Boilerplate For Node & Express Server With React & Redux
+# Boilerplate For Node & Express Server With React & Redux Using Typescript on Client & Server

 ## Setup
 - Add MongoDB Production and Test connection URLs to /.env